valeIT/valeIT.github.io/_posts/2012-03-06-comments-off.markdown

 >
 >

 Sadly that's exactly what happens.
-The majority of users take the comments as a battlefield, if they don't agree with the opinion of another user they feel free to insult each other until an admin comes and they found themselves banned.
+The majority of users take the comments as a battlefield if they don't agree with the opinion of another user they feel free to insult each other until an admin comes and they found themselves banned.

 I do understand that comments from honest people are usually better and worth reading, but comments from _assholes_ are overwhelming.

-As [Matt Gemmel][1] says in its post there are many other way to interact:
+As [Matt Gemmel][1] says in its post there are many another way to interact:

 1. **Write a response on your own blog**.
 Considered, long-form follow-ups by an identifiable, accountable person are the ultimate form of feedback and discussion.
 I'd _love_ to read what you have to say.
 Let me know about it via email or a tweet.
 2. **Reply on Twitter**.
 If your thoughts are brief, send a public tweet to [my Twitter account (@mattgemmell)][2].
 This is what most people do already anyway, and it tends to automatically invite others into the conversation too.
 There's a little blue 'Tweet' button at the bottom of every article on this blog.